Lockheed delays decision on sale of services business

-WASHINGTON (Reuters) - Lockheed Martin Corp (LMT.N) has seen strong interest in its government services businesses, but will put off a decision on selling or spinning off the units until early next year, Chief Financial Officer Bruce Tanner said on Wednesday.
+WASHINGTON, Dec 2 (Reuters) - Lockheed Martin Corp has seen strong interest in its government services businesses, but will put off a decision on selling or spinning off the units until early next year, Chief Financial Officer Bruce Tanner said on Wednesday.

 A strategic review of the business initially planned to conclude by the end of the year is now expected in the first quarter, Tanner told a conference hosted by Credit Suisse.